woodpecker-ci/plugin-docker-buildx/docs.md

 - Build without push
 - Use custom registries
 - Build based on existing tags when needed
+- Push to multible registries/repos

 It will automatically generate buildkit configuration to use custom CA certificate if following conditions are met:

 - Setting `buildkit_config` is not set
-- Custom `registry` value is provided
+- Custom `registry`/`logins` value is provided
 - File exists `/etc/docker/certs.d/<registry-value>/ca.crt`

 > NB!
 To mount custom CA you can use Woodpecker CI runner configuration environment `WOODPECKER_BACKEND_DOCKER_VOLUMES` with value `/etc/ssl/certs:/etc/ssl/certs:ro,/etc/docker/certs.d:/etc/docker/certs.d:ro`.
 And have created file `/etc/docker/certs.d/<registry-value>/ca.crt` with CA certificate on runner server host.